-3.2 THE BOARD'S PUBLIC MEETINGS ON SAFETY IN DESIGN
+3.2 THE BOARD'S PUBLIC MEETINGS ON INCORPORATING SAFETY IN DESIGN

-The Board has continued its consideration of integrating safety into design early in the project.
-During the Board's public meeting on December 7, 2005, DOE acknowledged that safety was not being integrated consistently into the design of new defense nuclear facilities.
+During the Board's first public meeting on incorporating safety in design, on December 7, 2005, DOE acknowledged that safety was not being integrated consistently into the design of new defense nuclear facilities.
 In preparation for that meeting, DOE outlined its expectations for integrating safety into design and established a framework for achieving needed improvements.

-During its second public meeting on July 19, 2006, the Board explored the early integration of safety into design and the progress being made in implementing DOE's expectations to this end.
+During its second public meeting on this topic on July 19, 2006, the Board explored the early integration of safety into design and progress being made toward implementing DOE's expectations to this end.
 Some progress had been made, but many of the actions being undertaken by both the Office of Environmental Management and NNSA had not yet been completed.
 The Board believes completion of these actions should help establish a robust process that will ensure consistent early integration of safety into design.
 Once such a process has been established, continued senior management attention, resources, and cooperation among DOE programmatic elements will be necessary to ensure its proper implementation.